-Article 58(3) provides that the application and sunset dates shall take account of the Agency's capacity to handle applications in the time provided for.
-To ensure workability for ECHA's Committees and secretariat when processing the applications, it is important
+Article 58(3) provides that the application and sunset dates shall take account of the Agency's capacity to handle applications for authorisation in the time provided for.
+To ensure workability for ECHA's Committees and secretariat when processing the applications, it is important that not all applications arrive at the same time.
+This can be better achieved by setting different latest application dates for (groups of) the recommended substances.
+Setting different latest application dates will also assist interested parties who may wish, in accordance with the procedure set out in Article 64(2)

-&lt;sup>2 The latest application date is the latest date by which applications must be received if the applicant wishes to continue to use the substance or place it on the market for certain uses after the sunset date.
+The latest application date is the latest date by which applications must be received if the applicant wishes to continue to use the substance or place it on the market for certain uses after the sunset date.
 The applicants have a possibility to submit their applications at any time before the application date.
 Applicants may obviously also submit an application after the latest application date.
 However, such applicants may not use the substance after the sunset date until authorisation has been granted by the Commission for the applied use.

-that not all applications arrive at the same time.
-This can be better achieved by setting different latest application dates for (groups of) the recommended substances.
-Setting different latest application dates will also assist interested 3rd parties who may wish, in accordance with the procedure set out in Article 64(2) of REACH, to provide information on alternative substances or technologies for authorisation applications of uses of different substances included in Annex XIV.
-Finally, setting different latest application dates will assist the Commission, who has to prepare draft authorisation decisions within three months of receipt of the opinions of ECHA's Risk Assessment and/or Socio Economic Assessment Committees.
+of REACH, to provide information on alternative substances or technologies for authorisation applications of uses of different substances included in Annex XIV.
+Finally, setting different latest application dates will assist the Commission, who has to prepare draft authorisation decisions within three months of receipt of the opinions of ECHA's Risk Assessment and Socio Economic Assessment Committees.

-To support the efficient handling of the applications, ECHA has established specific time periods for submitting applications for authorisation ("submission windows") with 3-month intervals in between, which are normally in February, May, August, and November each year.
-It is proposed that the latest application dates are set in 3 months intervals which coincide with the (last days of) the submission windows.
+To support the efficient handling of the applications, ECHA has established specific time periods for submitting applications for authorisation ("submission windows") with three months intervals in between, which are normally in February, May, August, and November each year.
+ECHA normally recommends that the latest application dates are set in three months intervals which coincide with the (last days of) the submission windows.

-To allow the potential applicants adequate time to prepare their applications for the substances included in Annex XIV, it is proposed to use 18 months from the date inclusion of the substance into Annex XIV as the standard first latest application date for each recommendation.
+To allow the potential applicants adequate time to prepare their authorisation applications for the substances included in Annex XIV, ECHA normally recommends that for each recommendation the first latest application date is set at least 18 months after the date of inclusion of the substance into Annex XIV.

-In general, the aim is to have a similar workload for each application date slot.
+In general, the aim is to have a similar workload for each latest application date slot.
 However, there may be reasons to allocate in a new recommendation less workload to a certain latest application date.
-This can be the case where the latest application dates of substances already included in Annex XIV or foreseen to be included in this Annex coincide with those in the new recommendation.
+This can be the case where the latest application dates of substances already included in Annex XIV or foreseen to be included in this Annex are expected to coincide with those in the new recommendation.